Mecteral/UnitConversion/README.md

 ```c#
             ConversionFacade.Convert(input, abbreviation, toMetric)
 ```

-The Library was built with
+The Library was built with extension in mind
-##With IOC:
+##If you use IOC:

 ###Registration:
 ```c#